A Designer’s Guide to Documenting Accessibility & User Interactions

 Alternatives for Audio and Video content

-If you have pre-recorded audio only and video only contents, you need to provide alternatives.
+If you have pre-recorded audio only and video contents, you need to provide alternatives.

 • Transcripts for audio podcast